 - Special requirements like “Power-over-Ethernet” (common with network switches)

-For example, assume a customer lists the following pieces of equipment:
+For example, one of our customers might list the following pieces of equipment:

 - 1 Juniper EX4200-48T switch